Showing posts with label Mike Oldfield. Show all posts

 ------------------------------------------------------------------------

 For a few years Mike seemed convinced that the future of music lay in interactive CD ROM experiences.
 As a first foray into this field, later pressings of this album on CD were capable of generating images to accompany the music.
 Unfortunately this functionality used QuickTime video and was reserved for users of the Apple Macintosh computer.
-As ~90% of computer users at the time (myself included) couldn't view the content, it's easy to see why this idea never took off.
+As ~90% of computer users at the time (myself included) used Windows and couldn't view the content, it's easy to see why this idea never took off.

 Today we may scoff at the notion of a Mac only CD ROM being the future of music, but Mike also said this back in early 1995: